jadjz/pddcat/README.md

 # downloads-categoriser
-An attempt at a categorisation program for my downloads folder
+An attempt at a categorisation program for my downloads folder using regex.